taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Data Engineering

-- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** (2017) by Martin Kleppmann (**DDIA**)
+- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** (2017) by Martin Kleppmann (**DDIA**) [4.70, 9902]
-- The Model Thinker: What You Need to Know to Make Data Work for You by Scott E. Page
+- The Model Thinker: What You Need to Know to Make Data Work for You by Scott E. Page [3.92, 918]
-- Big Data: Principles and best practices of scalable realtime data systems by Nathan Marz, James Warren
+- Big Data: Principles and best practices of scalable realtime data systems by Nathan Marz, James Warren [3.82, 489]
-- Data Modeling Made Simple: A Practical Guide for Business and IT Professionals by Steve Hoberman
+- Data Modeling Made Simple: A Practical Guide for Business and IT Professionals by Steve Hoberman [3.77, 114]

 ### Streaming and Messaging

-- Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions by Gregor Hohpe
+- Enterprise Integration Patterns: Designing, Building, and Deploying Messaging Solutions by Gregor Hohpe [4.12, 1542]
-- Making Sense of Stream Processing by Martin Kleppmann
+- Making Sense of Stream Processing by Martin Kleppmann [4.25, 188]
-- Streaming Systems by Tyler Akidau, Slava Chernyak, Reuven Lax
+- Designing Event-Driven Systems by Ben Stopford [3.82, 352]
-- Designing Event-Driven Systems by Ben Stopford
+- Streaming Systems by Tyler Akidau, Slava Chernyak, Reuven Lax [3.89, 167]
-- Building Event-Driven Microservices: Leveraging Organizational Data at Scale (2020) by Adam Bellemare
+- Building Event-Driven Microservices: Leveraging Organizational Data at Scale (2020) by Adam Bellemare [3.72, 216]
 - Flow Architectures: The Future of Streaming and Event-Driven Integration (2021) by James Urquhart